Levi Bellfield: Judith Gold

 Gold worked as an insurance and mortgage agent and also as a freelance financier, and was also known as Judith Silver.
 There was no sign of sexual assault and the motive also appeared not to be robbery as her handbag and jewellery were left untouched, although her very distinctive chain which she wore round her neck had been taken.
-The chain had been given to her by her new boyfriend, who she had met in Tenerife and who was 15 years younger than her.

 In February 1991, The Guardian had reported that the murder was believed to be linked to an "international financial swindle".
-Scotland Yard detectives said at the time that they were investigating fraudulent loan schemes that Gold may have been involved in, and it was found that she was involved in an "international advanced-fee fraud".
-Gold did not usually wake up early and her job did not involve working on Saturdays, and so investigators theorised that she had arranged a meeting with someone and knew the killer.
-Her work was described as "shadowy" and involved negotiating large low-interest loans with businessmen, which her daughter disliked her doing and which she said made her mother visibly stressed in the days before she died.
+Scotland Yard detectives said at the time that they were investigating fraudulent loan schemes in which Gold may have been involved, and it was found that she was involved in an "international advanced-fee fraud".
+Gold did not usually wake up early and her job did not involve working on Saturdays, so investigators theorised that she had arranged a meeting with someone and knew the killer.
+Her work was described as "shadowy" and involved negotiating large low-interest loans with businesspeople, which her daughter disliked her doing and which she said made her mother visibly stressed in the days before she died.

 The lead detective on the case said in 1994: "We're sure she got in too deep and that's what led to her death."
-For unknown reasons it was found that Gold had written the number of the local police station on the back of her chequebook.
-The day before her murder, Gold had mysteriously left the house and her daughter noticed that her car had been reversed into its parking space when she returned, something she never did, raising the possibility she had gone to meet someone then and they had driven her car back home.
-In February 2022, it was reported that Bellfield had allegedly "confessed" to the murder of Gold.
+It was found that Gold had written the number of the local police station on the back of her chequebook.
+The day before her murder, Gold had mysteriously left the house and her daughter noticed that her car had been reversed into its parking space when she returned, something she never did, raising the possibility she had gone to meet someone then and that person had driven her car back home.
+In February 2022, it was reported that Bellfield confessed to the murder of Gold.